-We Are Hiring 2 Post-Doctoral Scientists, funded by two NIH R01 Awards.
+We Are Hiring a Research Technician and Several Post-Doctoral Scientists, funded by two NIH R01 Awards.
 See Employment Opportunities Page.

 Welcome to the Lindner Laboratory at Penn State in the Department of Biochemistry & Molecular Biology.
 Simply stated: our work couples molecular parasitology and structural biology to understand the malaria parasite (Plasmodium spp.), so that we can identify and exploit weaknesses in the parasite’s development and transmission.